 Section 18.7 Employees who are laid off shall be placed on a recall list for a period of two years from the date of layoff.
 Employees shall be recalled to openings in the classification from which laid off in seniority order, the most senior to be recalled first.
 Refusal of a job offer that is the same FTE, same shift, classification and site may be grounds for removal from the recall list.
+The Department will offer positions to qualified and available employees on the recall list before making any offers to persons outside the Department.

-Services may offer additional layoff options in accordance with the King County Workforce
+Services may offer additional layoff options in accordance with the King County Workforce in the Workforce Management Plan or other County policies.

-Management Plan, including but not limited to, placement in other King County positions as provided in the Workforce Management Plan or other County policies.
+Management Plan, including but not limited to, placement in other King County positions as provided